Read Time: 6 minutes

 Star Rating:

-After examining 300,000 Google Business listings, we found the average star rating for positions 1-20 (page one of the Local Finder results) on Google is around 4.1 stars.
+After examining 300,00 Google Business listings, we found the average star rating for positions 1-20 on Google is around 4.1 stars.
 Therefore, you’re likely not competitive in local searches if you don’t have a high star rating.

 Review Volume: